jqnatividad/qsv/README.md

 Similarly, if the `--output` file has an ".sz" extension, qsv will *automatically* do streaming compression as it writes it.
 If the output file has an extended CSV/TSV ".sz" extension, qsv will also use the file extension to determine the delimiter to use.

 Note however that compressed files cannot be indexed, so index-accelerated commands (`frequency`, `schema`, `split`, `stats`, `tojsonl`) will not be multi-threaded.
-Random access is also disabled without an index, so `slice` will not be accelerated and `luau`'s random-access mode will not be available.
+Random access is also disabled without an index, so `slice` will not be instantaneous and `luau`'s random-access mode will not be available.

 There is also a dedicated [`snappy`](/src/cmd/snappy.rs#L2) command with four subcommands for direct snappy file operations — a multithreaded `compress` subcommand (4-5x faster than the built-in, single-threaded auto-compression); a `decompress` subcommand with detailed compression metadata; a `check` subcommand to quickly inspect if a file has a Snappy header; and a `validate` subcommand to confirm if a Snappy file is valid.